 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-As we approach our 125th anniversary in 2028, we wish to confirm our commitment to our charitable origins by increasing our bursary provision and providing more full bursaries and more Sixth Form bursaries to support the education of brilliant young women.
-This is why we launched the 125 Bursary Appeal.
+As we approach our 125th anniversary in 2028, we wish to confirm our commitment to our charitable origins with the 125 Bursary Appeal, launched in 2024, and through which we can continue to provide full bursaries and Sixth Form bursaries to support the education of brilliant young women.

-We are asking each member of the school community to support the appeal with a gift of £125, either as a one-off or by pledging just £25 a year over five years.
+We are asking each member of the school community to support the appeal by pledging just £25 a year over five years.
+But if you prefer you can, of course, make a one-off or a regular gift of whatever value you choose.

-Our vision is that together we can achieve something of profound and lasting value as we continue our vital work in developing extraordinary young women and amplifying female voices.
+Our vision is that with your support we can achieve something of profound and lasting value as we continue our vital work of focussing on girls' education, developing extraordinary young women, and transforming the lives of those talented students who otherwise could not afford to come to this wonderful school.

 To learn more about the appeal and the impact your support will have, please click on the pictures below.